Global Strong Solutions to the Three-Dimensional Axisymmetric Compressible Navier-Stokes Equations with Large Initial Data and Vacuum: A Priori Estimates ( 2 ): Higher Order Estimates

 \section{A Priori Estimates (\uppercase\expandafter{\romannumeral2}): Higher Order Estimates}

-This section is devoted to establishing some necessary higher order estimates for the axisymmetric strong solution of (\ref{ns})--(\ref{i3}) that satisfies (\ref{lct1}).
+This section is devoted to establishing some necessary higher-order estimates for the axisymmetric strong solution of (\ref{ns})--(\ref{i3}) that satisfies (\ref{lct1}).
 These estimates ensure that the strong solution can be extended globally in time.
 The arguments are primarily adapted from \cite{CL,H1,FLL,HL2} with some modifications.